elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 That's it for the client API.
 On the server side, we can implement a variety of callbacks to guarantee the server initialization, termination and handling of requests.
 Those callbacks are optional and for now we have only implemented the ones we care about.

-The first is the `init/1` callback, that receives the argument given to `GenServer.start_link/3` and returns `{:ok, state}`, where state is a new map.
+The first is the `init/1` callback, that receives the second argument given to `GenServer.start_link/3` and returns `{:ok, state}`, where state is a new map.
 We can already notice how the `GenServer` API makes the client/server segregation more apparent. `start_link/3` happens in the client, while `init/1` is the respective callback that runs on the server.

 For `call/2` requests, we  implement a `handle_call/3` callback that receives the `request`, the process from which we received the request (`_from`), and the current server state (`names`).
 The `handle_call/3` callback returns a tuple in the format `{:reply, reply, new_state}`.
 The first element of the tuple, `:reply`,  indicates that server should send a reply back to the client.
 The second element, `reply`, is what will be sent to the client while the third, `new_state` is the new server state.